 The Positive Impact of a Multi-Age Classroom Children’s three-year experience in a multi-aged classroom allows the teachers to know their students well and for each student to experience being the youngest, middle and oldest, or leader, in the classroom.
 Students encounter diversity - of ages, cultures, and learning styles - learning to understand similarities and differences and to collaborate successfully.

 Head of K-1-2 Simone Brackett leads the lower elementary division at Stanley.
 Simone is an alumna of Stanley, as well as a graduate of the Stanley Teacher Prep Program.
 She is passionate about education and meeting the needs of a diverse set of learners.

 Stanley & Innovation

 In #EdJourney: A Roadmap to the Future of Education, educator and author Grant Lichtman cited a number of innovations teachers find crucial to the future of education.
-Many of these are instructional values and approaches Stanley has had in place for almost 50 years.
+Many of these are instructional values and approaches Stanley has had in place for over 50 years.

 A need to break down traditional silos in schools of subject, age and time

 At Stanley we have institutionalized each of these aspects of innovation by:

 Creating multi-age classrooms, integrated teaching units and cross disciplinary learning